Bedrooms 3, Sleeps 7, Ratings 5 9.8/10

 |Room name||Type||Sleeps||Bathroom||Prices from (per room per night)||Additional info|

-However, there are facilities for making tea and nespresso coffee, and there is a mini fridge.
+There are facilities for making tea and coffee in your room, and there is a mini fridge.

 A sofa, armchair and coffee table near the windows serve as a sitting area in your room.